thwe/apigee-drupal/README.md

 	development, you can log into your existing portal and use the Backup/Migrate database export to get a copy of your portal.
 In-house Apigee developers should use the DEVELOPMENT database exports for local development.

 1. Drupal 7 has a setting for "private" files.
-It's good to not have this private directory in the files that are available to the server.
-I've moved them to /var/cache/drupal and then changed the perms on that folder so Apache could write to the directory.
+For a production site, you might want to not even have them inside of the webroot.
+	For development, I've moved my default settings for this to sites/SITENAME/private or sites/default/private.
+Drupal will put an HTACCESS in the folder to keep prying eyes out.

 1. Change the admin user's password